DestinE-Climate-DT/AQUA/docs/sphinx/source/aqua-analysis.rst

     The log level to use for the cli and the diagnostics.
     Default is ``INFO``.

-.. option:: --local_clusters

-    This is a legacy feature to run the diagnostics with multiple dask.distributed 'local' clusters (not recommended).
-    In this case a predefined number of workers is used for each diagnostic, set in the configuration file ``config.aqua-analysis.yaml``.

 .. note ::

     By default the script will run all the state-of-the-art diagnostics available in AQUA.